EQEmu/eqemu-docs-v2/docs/developer/close-mob-optimizations.md

 Instead of always looping through the entity list excessively and tens of thousands of times a second in some cases, how can we reduce that cost by upwards of 100x?

-We keep a list of close mobs relevant to each mob (client, npc, bot etc.) and that's achieved through dynamicscanning.
+We keep a list of close mobs relevant to each mob (client, npc, bot etc.) and that's achieved through dynamic scanning.

 | Before | After |
 |--|--|